-I work as Chief Data Scientist at boost.ai, a Norwegian software company specializing in conversational Artificial Intelligence.
-My role involves developing state-of-the-art algorithms for Natural Language processing and Natural Language understanding, as well as managing the Machine Learning team.
+I work as Chief Data Scientist at boost.ai, a Norwegian software company specializing in conversational Artificial Intelligence (AI).
+My role involves developing state-of-the-art algorithms for Natural Language Processing and Natural Language Understanding, as well as managing the Machine Learning team.
 I’m responsible for the machine work behind-the-scenes and building the backbone of our solution.
 Our work ensures that any customers interacting with a business (be it a bank, insurance company or telco) via one of our virtual agents get served correct and useful replies.
 We develop algorithms ranging from language detection, entity extraction, intent prediction, and our proprietary automatic semantic understanding.

 The more data that a Marketing team has at their disposal, the better they can accomplish their goals.
-Artificial Intelligence is a perfect platform for helping both gather and parse the mountain of data that marketers need in order to effectively do their jobs.
+AI is a perfect platform for helping both gather and parse the mountain of data that marketers need in order to effectively do their jobs.
 Virtual agents are one such avenue that can be utilized to achieve this.
-We recommend our clients position their Virtual agents as a ‘front-line’ service channel – this not only gives their customers 24/7 access to the answers they need, but it also helps gathers useful customer data that can be utilized by sales and marketing teams to better target their efforts.
+We recommend our clients position their Virtual agents as a ‘front-line’ service channel – this not only gives their customers 24/7 access to the answers they need, but it also helps gathers useful customer data that can be utilized by Sales and Marketing teams to better target their efforts.

 How do you build Analytics around Conversational AI platforms?